strdst7/midnight-counter/README.md

 ## Screenshots

-> Drop your images into the `screenshots/` folder using these exact filenames and
-> they'll render automatically.
-(Until then, the images below show as broken.)

 ### 1. `compact compile` output
 Run `npm run compile` and screenshot the terminal output, then save it as `screenshots/compile-output.png`.